Mignot-Lab/hibagPred/README.md

 Argument 3 = is the path to the output filename (prefix only).

-Example usage in linux or mac os terminal would be from your working directory
+Example usage in linux or mac os terminal would be from your working directory.

 ```Rscript scripts/hlaAssoc.R 1000g_MHC_Preds_IMP meta/hlaMeta.csv easTest```

 If the script ran successfully, you will have the associations in the folder hlaAssocs/*.csv , see example in hlaAssocs/easTest.csv